unraid/docs/docs/unraid-os/manual/troubleshooting.md

 [checking and
 repairing](storage-management.md#checking-a-file-system)
 the file system.
-The vast majority of the time this will repair the disk that was preciously showing as unmountable and now it will mount correctly and all your data will be intact.
+The vast majority of the time this will repair the disk that was previously showing as unmountable and now it will mount correctly and all your data will be intact.
 If you are not sure how to proceed then ask a question in the Unraid forums.